top of page

 The History of Coffee

 Coffee is not just a beverage — it is a living legacy, a cultural artifact, and for many, a quiet companion to ambition.
 It has sparked conversations, revolutions, and rituals.
 From the rustling leaves of Ethiopia’s highlands to the velvet sofas of Viennese cafés, from spiritual ceremonies to boardroom briefings — the story of coffee is the story of human civilization.
+But how did a fruit-bearing shrub become the fuel of empires and the heartbeat of global mornings?
+Let’s take a thoughtful journey into the rich, aromatic history of coffee — not just to learn, but to feel its evolution.

 I. The Origins: A Berry Born in Myth